-Our schools address one of Australia’s growing health problems, obesity, through various curriculum and practical initiatives.
+Our schools support and encourage healthy eating through various curricular and practical initiatives.
 In schools where canteens operate, guidelines have been developed to provide students with healthy eating suggestions.

 As a parent you have an important role to play in helping to ensure your child receives a consistent message about healthy eating and being active.

-Two in three Australians develop some form of skin cancer before the age of 70.
-Most skin cancer is preventable.
-The Cancer Council Victoria recommends a healthy UV exposure balance that ensures some sun for vitamin D, while minimising the risk of skin cancer.
+Two in three Australians develop some form of skin cancer before the age of 70; however, most skin cancer is preventable.
+Cancer Council Victoria recommends a healthy ultra-violet (UV) exposure balance that ensures some sun for vitamin D, while minimising the risk of skin cancer.
 Each of our schools has a sun protection policy to ensure a healthy UV exposure balance to help with vitamin D levels and minimise the risk of skin and eye damage and skin cancer.

 Our schools are committed to implementing a combination of sun protection measures (clothing, sunscreen, hats, shade and sunglasses).
 Sun protection is required whenever UV levels reach three and above – the level that can damage skin and eyes.
 This is typically from the start of September to the end of April in Victoria (not just in Terms 1 and 4).

-As a parent you have an important role in ensuring that your child develops and maintains healthy sun protection habits throughout adolescence.
+As a parent, you have an important role in ensuring that your child develops and maintains healthy sun protection habits throughout adolescence.
 Being a role model of sun-protective behaviours is one way to help your child to do this.
-Another is being aware of when ultra-violet (UV) rays will be dangerous and require sun protection.
+Another is being aware of when UV rays will be dangerous and require sun protection.